SohumPanda/D3-Conway/README.md

 Forth_words_v7 has significant changes.
 Instead of using n to represent an n by n dimension size grid, the letter z is used as there were some issues with n not being unique.
 Additionally all arrays are now stored as variables not constants and z is not a variable too.
 All necessary words were slightly adjusted to now work for variables.
 In most cases all this involved was adding the '@' symbol where neccessary.

-As of right now you can see the code working.
-Open swiftforth
-drag and drop in forth_words_v9 console.
-Type in

 Read the INSTRUCTIONS.TXT file for instructions on how to run life using SwiftForth